ajvillegas/easy-widget-columns/README.txt

 **ewc_advanced_options**

-This filter allows you remove specific or all advanced options from the 'Widget Row' widget.
+This filter allows you to remove specific or all advanced options from the 'Widget Row' widget.
 This can be useful for limiting design functionality on a client website ([decisions, not options](https://wordpress.org/about/philosophy/#decisions)).

 The following example demonstrates how to completely remove all advanced options.